OwnLogs/ownlogs/README.md

  - [x] Add guest account management (Listing and deletion)
  - [ ] Make graphs of received logs
  - [ ] Make a logo
+ - [x] Add email alerts
  - [ ] Server surveillance
    - [ ] Add periodic server check and insert status in a new table to then display analytics
+   - [ ] Add ability to change start and end dates to server graphs
    - [x] Add editing to the server on the frontend
    - [x] Add deletion of a server
    - [x] Make a servers list page